Thaovu273/RobloxSystemMovement/README.md

 - In order for player to overcome obstacles, they need to change between the three imaginary layers instead of just easily navigating though different dimensions like one would in normal Roblox game
 ## **File Structure:**
+- Animate.lua, Camerascript.lua, CanSwitch.lua, Control.Script, DetectJump.lua, LaneSwitch.lua/ script related to the Movement System

+- CheckpointHandler.lua, LeaderboardSetup.lua, RespawnHandler.lua/ script related to the obby
+## **Future Improvement:**
+- Adding more level into the existed Obby

+- Corporate the System into more Roblox games

+- Develope the Movement to limit even more dimensions for the player
+## **Technologies used:**
+- Roblox Studio

+- Roblox Lua Scripting